datacommonsorg/docsite/custom_dc/build_image.md

 To run the container with the local SQLite database, start the Docker container as described below.

-To upload and deploy the container to the Cloud, see [Deploy a custom instance to Google Cloud](/custom_dc/deploy_cloud.html) for procedures.
+To upload and deploy the container to the Cloud, see [Deploy services to Google Cloud](/custom_dc/deploy_cloud.html) for procedures.

 ## Run the custom services container locally